kristjank/ark-net/README.md

 Copyright 2017 **chris**, Copyright 2017 **ARK**

 ### Ark.NET
 Ark.NET is the ARK Ecosystem library for the .NET platform.
-It implements all most relevant ARK functionalities to help you  develop efficient .NET applications built upon ARK platform.
+It implements all most relevant ARK functionalities to help you  **develop efficient .NET applications built upon ARK platform**.
 It provides also low level access to ARK so you can easily build your application on top of it.

 The package supports:
 * With full features, Windows Desktop applications, Mono Desktop applications, and platform supported at [.NET Standard Library](https://docs.microsoft.com/en-us/dotnet/articles/standard/library).
 Should work will all .NET solutions with framework > 4.5.2.